-Ranger Award Equestrian Elective
+Requirements for the Ranger Award Equestrian Elective

 The Venturing Ranger Award is available to all young men and women who are registered Venturers.
 This is the high adventure award for Venturers.
 A Venturer who earns the Ranger Award has shown that he or she is ready to live life to the fullest and is prepared for all types of situations.